Harshajaya13/linux-handbook/README.md

 Every problem card must address:
 - What happened?
 - Why did it happen?
-- How do I fix it?
+- How to fix it?
-- How do I verify that it is fixed?
+- How to verify that it is fixed?

 ### 4. Never Make the User Leave the Page
 If installing or configuring an application requires opening multiple GitHub issues, Reddit posts, or blog articles, the playbook has failed.